 Any features identified for possible future releases will also be added to the backlog.

-A revised forecast of the number of sprints, cost & timeline required to deliver the feature backlog proposed.

 On completion of this phase Grainger will decide whether to continue with the project, reassess the project scope, or halt the project.

 Sprint Zero - Design

 During a Sprint Zero phase, Open Box will work with the core Grainger project team in backlog refinement sessions to break down the features identified in the discovery phase into detailed user stories with acceptance criteria and technical designs.